saranshhalwai/InductionDec2024/Task-1/README.md

 ## Key Details

 - **Compulsory Sub_Task 1**: Participants are free to initiate the task using any algorithm of their choice.
 It carries 40% weightage during evaluation.
+The link to the competition is [here](https://www.kaggle.com/competitions/induction-task)
 - **Compulsory Sub_Task 2**: Implement a **GAN (Generative Adversarial Network)** from scratch, for reference a baseline script has been provided.
 The GAN should be able to generate good images.
 Browny points if you can somehow use it for image classification task also.
 It carries 50% weightage during evaluation.
 - **Bonus Sub_Task**: Train your GAN to generate some theme based images as a starting point you can train it on christmas theme but you are free to try out other themes also.
 This carries 10% weightage during evaluation.